BLaDZer/wive-ng-mt/user/lldpd/README.md

     afl-fuzz -i inputs -o outputs ./decode @@

 There is a general test suite with `make check`.
-It's also possible to run integration tests with `./tests/integration-tests`.
+It's also possible to run integration tests with `make integration-tests && sh ./integration-tests`.
 Those are not very flexible and may or may not work depending on your platform.
 Also check the content of `tests/lldpcli.conf`.
 It's a configuration file that should cover all commands present in lldpcli.

 Embedding
 ---------